Universality of pseudoentropy for deformed spheres in dS/CFT

-Our findings are consistent with the analytic continuation $\left.\Ls\right|_{\text{AdS}}\rightarrow-\iu \left.\Ls\right|_{\text{dS}}$, supporting the interpretation that part of the holographic data of the non-unitary CFT dual to dS can be obtained via continuation from AdS.
-However, it should be emphasized that this is not a trivial result, as there are examples of operators, such as scalar primaries, whose two-point function coefficients are not obtained by analytic continuation, as explicitly checked in dS$_3$ in \cite{Doi:2024nty}.
-In fact, all our results and conclusions on the shape dependence of pseudoentropy for small perturbations around the sphere resemble those for holographic entanglement entropy in AdS/CFT.
-In the same context, we can remark the following successful followups: i) the coefficient $C_T$ was shown to control the leading perturbation around the sphere for general unitary CFTs \cite{Faulkner:2015csl}; ii) in $d=3$, the sphere was identified as a global extremum for both holographic \cite{Fonda:2015nma,Anastasiou:2020smm} and general unitary CFTs \cite{Bueno:2021fxb}; iii) also, in $d=3$, the quotient $C_T/F_0$, with $F_0=-\log Z_{\mathbb S^d}$ being the Euclidean free energy when the unitary CFT is placed on the round sphere \cite{Dowker:2010yj,Casini:2011kv}, was conjectured to be bounded by the values of the free boson and the Maxwell theories \cite{Bueno:2023gey}, and finally; iv) the $\epsilon^4$ correction was found to be characterized by the universal coefficient $t_4$ appearing in the three-point stress-tensor correlator for certain holographic models \cite{Anastasiou:2022pzm}, although this connection does not persist for general theories \cite{Bueno:2015ofa}.
+We conclude by discussing some future directions.
+Let us first remark the following successful followups for unitary CFTs: i) the coefficient $C_T$ was shown to control the leading perturbation around the sphere for general unitary CFTs \cite{Faulkner:2015csl}; ii) in $d=3$, the sphere was identified as a global extremum for both holographic \cite{Fonda:2015nma,Anastasiou:2020smm} and general unitary CFTs \cite{Bueno:2021fxb}; iii) also, in $d=3$, the quotient $C_T/F_0$, with $F_0=-\log Z_{\mathbb S^d}$ being the Euclidean free energy when the unitary CFT is placed on the round sphere \cite{Dowker:2010yj,Casini:2011kv}, was conjectured to be bounded by the values of the free boson and the Maxwell theories \cite{Bueno:2023gey,Bueno:2026hku}, and finally; iv) the $\epsilon^4$ correction was found to be characterized by the universal coefficient $t_4$ appearing in the three-point stress-tensor correlator for certain holographic models \cite{Anastasiou:2022pzm}, although this connection does not persist for general theories \cite{Bueno:2015ofa}.
 Based on these findings, it would be interesting to explore whether they hold for non-unitary CFTs.
 However, it is important to note that the landscape of non-unitary CFTs is considerably broader than its unitary counterpart.
 In particular, certain non-unitary theories exhibit $C_T = 0$, implying that our expression \eqref{eq:Sdef2} does not capture their behavior.
 This rules out a straightforward extension of i) and iii) to general non-unitary CFTs.
 Consequently, in what follows, we focus on non-unitary CFTs within the same universality class as holographic theories.
 For this subset, it would be interesting to examine, in line with ii), whether the local extremum of the sphere in $d=3$ remains global, as it occurs in both holographic and general unitary CFTs.
 Following iii), it would also be worthwhile to verify whether more general higher-curvature gravities exhibit the same universal behavior observed in the quadratic case.
 Such theories may further provide a framework to study higher $n$-point functions of the stress-energy tensor in the non-unitary dual CFT.
 This direction was pursued for entanglement entropy in AdS/CFT in \cite{Anastasiou:2022pzm}, where the three-point coefficient $t_4$ was unambiguously determined in cubic curvature gravity.

 It would be interesting to extend our analysis to deformed timelike subregions in the dual unitary CFT of AdS, which naturally lead to the notion of timelike entanglement entropy (properly also understood as pseudoentropy)---see e.g., \cite{Doi:2022iyj,Chen:2023gnh,Das:2023yyl,Doi:2023zaf,Guo:2024lrr,Grieninger:2023knz,Heller:2024whi,Jiang:2023ffu,Li:2022tsv,Narayan:2023ebn}.
 Exploring this construction in AdS and extracting the associated universal holographic data would provide a valuable consistency check against standard holographic entanglement entropy.
 We expect that the universal quantities---such as the central charge and the coefficient $C_T$---will be reproduced, since they are intrinsic properties of the underlying theory and should not depend on the specific nature of the chosen subregion.